TebogoNakampe/psucse_grocerycaffenet/README.md

 Summary
 ------------
-[PSU CSE586 Course Project2] Fine-tuning AlexNet from Selected ILSVRC-2014 Dataset
+We presented fine-tuning CaffeNet model, where it is possible to transfer a capability of the pre-trained model's feature extraion to another model, Grocery-CaffeNet.
+As described in this case study, dataset collection is very important to take advantage of training CNNs, which can start to converge within just a few GPU epochs.
+Due to a lot of hidden parameters, however, a CNN model is easily affected by similarities and differences of input data.
+Even though it can be dealt with more deeper CNNs, there is still a need to consider appropriate matching between dataset with well-defined annotations and a CNN model's capability.
+That is, unless our goal is to build the most accurate CNN model, we should focus on exploiting well-known CNN model's capability with our own data generation.

 ------------
 <a name='fn1'> </a>
 [1.](#rfn1) The top-1 accuracy of the original CaffeNet is 57.4% against ILSVRC-2012 dataset.

 <a name='fn2'> </a>
 [2.](#rfn2) For instance, red apple versus pomegranate, bagel versus pretzel, and water bottle versus wine bottle have visually similar features.
-Here are some examples which you can compare:
+Here are some examples which you can make sure:

 <div style="text-align: center;padding: 20px 4px 20px 4px;border-bottom: 1px solid #999;border-top: 1px solid #999;">
   <img src="data/ILSVRC2014_train_00031188.JPEG" style="max-width: 98%;">